Year 4 Homework

 Homework is set on a Friday and is to be returned by the following Wednesday.

-Children will be set homework in both paper and electronic form.
+Children will usually be set homework in both paper and electronic form.

 HOMEWORK GUIDELINES FOR YEAR 3/YEAR 4